Tropico (video game): Critical reviews

 John Lee of Next Generation summarized, "Tropico tends to be slow, with no tedium-breaking clash of arms like other city builders, but there's enough innovation to give it charm."
 In Game Informer, Kristian Brogger praised the game's visuals, music and "wonderfully intuitive camera system".
 He called the game "an absolute must-have for anyone who found anything from SimCity to Zeus even moderately interesting."

-Tropico received the 2001 "Outstanding Achievement in Musical Composition" award from the Academy of Interactive Arts & Sciences, and won "Best Music" awards from Computer Games Magazine, Computer Gaming World and GameSpot.
+Tropico received the "Outstanding Achievement in Original Musical Composition" award from the Academy of Interactive Arts & Sciences during the 5th Annual Interactive Achievement Awards.
+It also won the "Best Music" awards from Computer Games Magazine, Computer Gaming World and GameSpot.
 Computer Gaming World's staff called the score "brilliant" and summarized it as "easily the year's most evocative soundtrack".
-Tropico was also nominated for GameSpot's "Best Single-Player Strategy Game" and The Electric Playground's "Best Strategy Game for PC" awards, which went to Civilization III and Etherlords, respectively.
+Tropico was also nominated for GameSpot's "Best Single-Player Strategy Game" and The Electric Playground's "Best Strategy Game for PC" awards, which ultimately went to Civilization III and Etherlords, respectively.

 Paradise Island

+The Paradise Island expansion pack adds new in-game music, more edicts, and new buildings, especially factories and tourism-related facilities.
+It also acts as a patch, fixing problems in the original game release.
+As a result, buildings can now be rotated, fully refunded if cancelled prior to construction, and the construction process is now significantly faster.